AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 It is especially shocking the shame that surrounds female pleasure because, unbeknownst to many men, women are arguably much better prepared for sexual pleasure and enjoyment.
 Men can have different types of orgasms, between 3 and 10 depending on how you define them, but women are capable of over 20 different orgasms (including some [surprising ones](https://helloclue.com/articles/sex/wtf-is-coregasm-how-to-have-one) according to some sources.
 Trying to imagine that as a guy can literally blow your mind so be careful.

 What this means is that the potential (for both men and women) to enjoy sex goes not only beyond the standard in-and-out missionary intercourses but also beyond what can be seen in porn and possibly our imagination.
-Such ability to experience pleasure is in every one of us.
+Such an ability to experience pleasure is in every one of us.
 It just takes practice, will and somewhere to learn from.

 ## (8) How to sex so that your sex is _leet_